… the Auschwitz Trial Began 50 Years Ago Today

-They betray the hopes, dreams, and projections of fathers and mothers, they follow trends, and foretell the future of their bearers.
-For Jews many decisions are connected to the naming of a child: should the name underscore his religious affiliation, only be recognizable to other Jews, or neither?
+Names have meanings.
+They project the hopes, dreams, and aspirations of fathers and mothers, they follow trends, and foretell the future of their bearers.
+For Jews many decisions are connected to the naming of a child: should the name reveal his or her religious affiliation, only be recognizable to other Jews, or neither?
 Will it be a name native to the family’s country of origin or to the child’s country of birth?
 Has the name been translated?
 Does it memorialize someone?
 Colleagues and friends of the Jewish Museum Berlin share their thoughts with this blog, on this and other questions.

 My name means “pleasant” in Hebrew, and pleasantly inconspicuous it was in North America of the mid-1970s, where I was born.
 Naomi ranked neither among the fashionable names like Jennifer, Amy, Melissa and Heather, nor was it as unusual as the names given to the other flower-children of my generation, such as Blossom, Charisma, Summer, or Echo.